Dancing (film)

 Dancing is a 1933 Argentine musical film directed by Luis Moglia Barth for Argentina Sono Film.

 The film's sets were designed by the art director Juan Manuel Concado.

 It is based on a play by Alejandro Berrutti.
-It was the second ever sound film to be released by the studio after Barth's ¡Tango!, released earlier in 1933, it marked the debut of Amelia Bence, who had a minor role.
+It was the second ever sound film to be released by the studio after Barth's ¡Tango! (earlier in 1933), which inaugurated the classical-industrial period of Argentine cinema.
+It marked the debut of Amelia Bence, who had a minor role.